example42/example42.github.io/_posts/2022-08-07-puppet-evaluation-error-unknown-resource-type.md

 This is possible thanks to Puppet's extensible and modular structure.

-Additional resource types can therefore be found in Puppet modules which are shared on sites like GitHub and on a public repository called the [Forge](https://forge.puppet.com).
+Additional resource types can therefore be found in Puppet modules which are shared on sites like GitHub and on a public repository called the [Forge](https://forge.puppet.com){:target="_blank"}.

-Whatever the name, in Puppet language, we always declare a resource type with the following syntax:
+Whatever its name, in Puppet language, we always declare a resource type with the following syntax:

 ```puppet
     resource_type { 'title':